jmason33333-ux/Docent/rag/Series/The Stormlight Archive/books/the-way-of-kings/chapters/Part 1/chapter-01.md

 ---

 ## Confusion Points / "Wait, What?"
 Moments
-- 🟡 **Cenn's sudden assignment to Kaladin's squad:** Readers may wonder why Cenn was moved last-minute; this is not explained in this chapter.
-- 🔴 **Kaladin's nickname "Stormblessed":** The significance of this title is not yet explored, though it implies respect and perhaps supernatural prowess.
+- 🟡 **Kaladin's Reputation:** Readers might wonder why Kaladin is so respected.
+This chapter introduces his combat prowess but doesn't fully explain his backstory.
+- 🔴 **Shardbearer Impact:** The significance of a Shardbearer may be confusing; they are elite warriors with magical armor and weapons, making them formidable foes.

 ---

 ## Callbacks / Connections to Earlier Chapters
-N/A (This is the first chapter)
+- **Death of Gavilar Kholin** — Mentioned as the event that sparked the ongoing war, connecting back to the prologue.

 ---

 ## Foreshadowing / Setup
-- **Kaladin's Leadership and Skills** — His ability to protect and lead foreshadows his importance and capabilities in future conflicts.
+- **Kaladin's Leadership:** His ability to inspire and protect his men hints at his future role and significance.
-- **Introduction of Shardbearers** — Sets up the significance of these powerful warriors in the world.
+- **Shardbearer Encounter:** Sets up the importance of Shardbearers and how they affect battles.

 ---

 ## Themes / Subtext
-- **Courage vs. Fear:** Cenn's internal struggle with fear highlights the theme of bravery in the face of overwhelming danger.
+- **Fear and Courage:** Cenn's terror juxtaposed with Kaladin's calm leadership explores the theme of bravery under duress.
-- **Leadership and Protection:** Kaladin's role as a protector and leader is emphasized through his actions.
+- **Survival and Sacrifice:** The squad's cohesion and Kaladin's protective nature highlight themes of camaraderie and sacrifice.

 ---

 ## Magic / Mechanics (if applicable)
-- **Shardbearers:** Introduced as formidable combatants, though the mechanics of their power are not detailed in this chapter.
+- **Shardbearers:** Introduced as powerful figures with enhanced capabilities due to their magical armor and weapons.

 ---

 ## Quotes / Memorable Lines
-> "Kaladin Stormblessed didn't lose men.
-Even new recruits like Cenn."
+> "You've killed me.
+Bastards, you've killed me!
+While the sun is still hot, I die!"
+> — Epigraph, setting a tone of death and urgency.

+> "Stay with Kaladin's squad, and you'll survive."
-> — Reflects Kaladin's reputation and skill.
+> — Dallet, emphasizing Kaladin's reputation.

 ---

 ## Rowan's "If Asked" Notes

+**Q: Why is Cenn so scared at the beginning?**
+A: Cenn is a new recruit facing his first battle, and he is unsure of what to expect, which is a common fear for inexperienced soldiers.

+**Q: Who is Kaladin Stormblessed?**
+A: Kaladin is the leader of the squad Cenn is assigned to, known for his exceptional skill and leadership on the battlefield.

+**Q: What makes a Shardbearer so dangerous?**
+A: Shardbearers wield magical armor and weapons that provide them with significant combat advantages, making them nearly unstoppable in battle.

-**Q: Why was Cenn moved to Kaladin's squad?**
+**Q: Why is Cenn moved to Kaladin's squad?**
-A: The reason isn't provided in this chapter; it appears to be a last-minute decision.

-**Q: What makes Kaladin special compared to other soldiers?**
-A: Kaladin is notably skilled and reputed for his protective leadership, evident in saving Cenn.
+A: The text does not specify, but it is implied that Kaladin's squad needed an additional recruit, and Cenn was available.

+**Q: How does Kaladin save Cenn?**
+A: Kaladin fights off six enemy spearmen to protect Cenn, showcasing his skill and bravery.

-**Q: What is a Shardbearer?**
+**Q: What is the significance of the epigraph?**
-A: A Shardbearer is a powerful enemy combatant introduced in this chapter, posing a significant challenge to Kaladin's squad.
+A: The epigraph sets a tone of death and urgency, reflecting the perilous nature of the battle.

+**Q: Why does Cenn black out?**
+A: Cenn is overwhelmed by blood loss and the chaos of battle, leading him to lose consciousness.

+**Q: Who is Brightlord Meridas Amaram?**
+A: Amaram is the commanding officer of the army Cenn is part of, mentioned in the context of the battle's leadership.